pfinal-nc/pfinal-nc.github.io/docs/golang/Fyne-vs-Wails-Deep-Comparison-Choosing-the-Best-Go-Desktop-Framework.md

 user    5678   0.2  0.8  45.6M 32.1M pts/0
 ```

-From these data, it can be seen that Wails' memory usage is about 5 times that of Fyne.
+From this data, Wails' memory usage is approximately 5x that of Fyne.
 This is because Wails needs to load the WebView engine, while Fyne only needs basic system graphics libraries.

 ### CPU Usage

-In long-running applications, CPU usage is also an important indicator:
+In long-running applications, CPU usage is also an important metric:

 ```go
 // Performance test code example